 In Australia, there are two different types of patents, namely standard patents and innovation patents.
-A standard patent is intended to cover inventions whereas an innovation patent is intended to cover innovations or ‘second tier inventions’ which are not considered to possess full inventive merit but still make a substantial contribution over what is currently known or used.
-Because inventions covered by standard patents have a greater degree of inventiveness than innovations covered by innovations patents, standard patents are awarded a longer term than innovation patents.
+A standard patent is intended to cover inventions, whereas an innovation patent is intended to cover innovations or ‘second tier inventions’ which are not considered to possess full inventive merit, but still make a substantial contribution over what is currently known or used.
+Because inventions covered by standard patents have a greater degree of inventiveness than innovations covered by innovation patents, standard patents are awarded a longer term than innovation patents.
 Applications for each type of protection involve different procedures as discussed below.

 Most other countries also have a standard patent system.
 Only selected countries have a system to protect second tier inventions.
 Generally, in other countries these forms of second tier protection are called utility models.

 Separate to the patent system is the system for registration of designs to protect the appearance of a product.
 An invention for a product may also have protectable design aspects and registered design protection can be obtained concurrently with patent protection.